 - Mix and match the ground meats.
 I like to use ground pork and beef.

 How To Make Kotleti Recipe:

 - 12-inch frying pan

 - 1 1/2 sleeves Ritz crackers

 - 1/2 tsp black pepper

-- Combine all the ingredients, except for the bread crumbs and frying oil.
+- Combine all the ingredients, except for the bread crumbs and the frying oil.

-- Form into 2 inch balls and flatten then dip into the reserved bread crumbs.
+- Form into 2 inch balls and flatten into disks.
+Then dip into the bread crumbs.

-- Fry until golden brown on each side over medium-high heat.
+- Fry in oil until golden brown on each side over medium-high heat.